 If you don’t make any student loan payments after 20 or 25 years then the remaining debt is discharged.
 This depends on when you had taken the first loan.
-Along with that if you’re working in a public sector or for a non-profit employer then you need to take 10 years or 120 months repayments to get your additional loan discharged.
+Along with that if you’re working in the public sector or for a non-profit employer then you need to take 10 years or 120 months of repayments to get your additional loan discharged.

 Now you have a clear idea of what is student loan forgiveness.
 Along with that, you learned its types and pros/cons and how to get it.

 Getting a student loan forgiveness opportunity isn’t easy.
 You need to qualify for lots of requirements before forgiveness.

 That’s why should read the terms and conditions.
 I’ve listed only a few of them that are main but you can get full detail on Studentaid.gov a dedicated site to student loans.

 Now tell me in your comments what is your decision about student loan forgiveness?
 Either you’re going to take on this opportunity or not.